International Trade: Theory, Policy, Environment and Development

 Full course description

-Acquisition of broad orientational knowledge to understand international economic flows and their effects on national economies.
-Practicing data analysis incl. regression and presentation skills.
+Acquisition of broad orientational knowledge to understand the interplay between politics and economics behind international trade and their effects on development.
+Students will practise their skills in data analysis.
 Students will also acquire skills in planning and undertaking diplomatic negotiation in a simulated environment.